Troubleshooting Business Services

 Some Services Fail to Generate Health, Availability, or Risk Values

-In this situation, some services in SL1 do not generate any values for Health, Availability, or Risk.
-For example, a dash might appear instead of a value in one of the widgets on the Service Investigator page:
+In this situation, some services in Skylar One do not generate any values for Health, Availability, or Risk.
+For example, "Unknown" might appear instead of a value in one of the widgets on the Service Investigator page:

 To address this issue, review the following settings and suggestions: